-During phases in which recreational fishing opportunity is allowed, it is recommended that open periods on the Cowlitz River are set only after commercial landings reach a minimum daily CPUE of 200 pounds per delivery for at least one period to ensure adequate harvest opportunity exists.
-In the absence of adequate commercial landings data and for recreational fishing opportunity in the Sandy River, managers may use their discretion to set recreational fishing periods.
+Recreational fishing opportunities will only be opened at Harvest Phase 2 or higher due to the intense harvest pressure these fisheries can create during a short window of time, and the risk this poses to exceeding the allowable harvest rate.
+While in Harvest Phase 2 or higher, it is recommended that open periods on the Cowlitz River are set only after commercial landings reach a minimum daily CPUE of 200 pounds per delivery for at least one period to ensure adequate harvest opportunity exists.
+In the absence of adequate commercial landings data and for recreational fishing opportunities in the Sandy River, managers may use their discretion to set recreational fishing periods.

-In just a few hours of fishing opportunity, tens of thousands of recreational anglers may dip smelt along the banks of the Cowlitz River.
-Due to the magnitude of this fishery, it is recommended that managers work closely with Cowlitz County, WDFW customer service, WDFW enforcement, and the WDFW Region 5 Director, Fish Program Manager, and District Fish Biologist to coordinate season setting, enforcing regulations, and operating an effective creel survey.
-At any phase less than the highest Harvest Phase, it is recommended that recreational openers are not set on back-to-back days and are only open during daylight hours to maintain orderly fisheries and stay within the target harvest rate.
-Additionally, it is recommended that managers regulate a set bag limit and the use of individual containers.
+In just a few hours of fishing, tens of thousands of recreational anglers may dip smelt along the banks of the Cowlitz River.
+Due to the magnitude of this fishery, it is recommended that managers work closely with Cowlitz County, and the WDFW customer service, enforcement, Region 5 Director, Fish Program Manager, Cowlitz River Hatchery Operations Manager, and District Fish Biologist to coordinate season setting, regulation enforcement, and operation of an effective creel survey.
+At any phase less than the highest Harvest Phase, it is recommended that recreational openers are not set on back-to-back days and are only open during daylight hours to maintain orderly fisheries and to stay within the target harvest rate.
+Additionally, it is recommended that managers set a daily bag limit and require the use of individual containers for each angler.